Fumo-Time/FumoApi/README.md

 ## API Documentation

-This API has only one endpoint, which is used to get the current weather for a given location.
+This API has only one endpoint, which is used to get a random fumo image.
 The endpoint is `/random` and it accepts a `GET` request. for browsers, you can simply visit the URL `http://localhost:3000/random` to get a random fumo.

 If you are using a REST client, you can use the `Content-Type: application/json` header to get a JSON response.